Hikakin: Philanthropy

-In 2014, he donated 597,840 yen (about $3,800) collected at a charity handshake event and 1.4 million yen (about $8,900) of his own to the areas affected by the Great East Japan Earthquake.
+In 2014, hHikakin donated 597,840 yen (about $3,800) collected at a charity handshake event, and 1.4 million yen (about $8,900) of his own, to areas affected by the Great East Japan Earthquake.

-In 2017, through the Central Community Chest of Japan, he donated 1 million yen (about $6,300) to the areas affected by the torrential rains in northern Kyushu.
-In 2018, he donated 1 million yen to areas affected by the 2018 Japan floods.
-In 2019, he donated 1 million yen to the Typhoon Hagibis disaster area.

-On January, 2020, in response to the Black Summer bushfires outbreak, they donated $15,000 to the Australian Red Cross and $15,000 to Port Macquarie Koala Hospital.
+In 2018, through the Central Community Chest of Japan, he donated one million yen (about $6,300) to areas affected by the 2018 Japan floods.
+In 2019, he donated one million yen to the Typhoon Hagibis disaster area.
+On January, 2020, in response to the Black Summer bushfires in Australia, he donated $15,000 to the Australian Red Cross and $15,000 to Port Macquarie Koala Hospital.

-On May 21, 2020, in order to prevent the spread of the coronavirus, he established the "Coronavirus Medical Support Fund" in partnership with Yahoo!
+On May 21, 2020, to prevent the spread of SARS-CoV-2, he established the "Coronavirus Medical Support Fund" in partnership with Yahoo!
 Japan.
 At the event, he donated 100 million yen (about $690,000).
-Celebrities also contributed, including Japanese businessman Yusaku Maezawa, and soccer player Yuto Nagatomo, Hikakin said that he would donate all proceeds from YouTube videos he posted during the fundraising period.
-In the end, from May 21 to June 30, 216,295 people donated, bringing the total to about 370 million yen (about $2.55 million).
+Celebrities also contributed, including Japanese businessman Yusaku Maezawa, and soccer player Yuto Nagatomo, Hikakin said he would donate all proceeds from YouTube videos he posted during the fundraising period.
+From May 21 to June 30, 216,295 people donated, bringing the total to about 370 million yen (about $2.55 million).

 In 2021, he donated 5 million yen (about $31,000) worth of Super Chats to "Support for Preventing COVID-19 Medical Collapse (Yahoo!
 Fund)" after it failed to reach 10 million subscribers.
 He also donated 10 million yen of his own (about $63,000).

-In March 2022, 11 years after the Great East Japan Earthquake, sales of the Line stamp "3.11 Things I can do in the future." sold by Yahoo!
-Japan and Line as part of a joint project to support the reconstruction of areas affected by the Great East Japan Earthquake and to raise awareness of disaster prevention reached 121,032,20 yen (about $77,000), all of which was donated to prevent the disaster from fading and to support future generations.
+In March 2022, 11 years after the Great East Japan Earthquake, sales of the Line stamp "3.11 Things I can do in the future" sold by Yahoo!
+Japan and Line as part of a joint project to support the reconstruction of areas affected by the earthquake, and to raise awareness of disaster prevention, reached 121,032,20 yen (about $77,000), all of which was donated to prevent the disaster from fading and to support future generations.

-In December 2022, the organization donated 5 million yen each to the National Children's Cafeteria Support Center Musubie, an accredited non-profit organization, and the Singlemothers forum.

-In 2023, he donated 1 million yen to the 2023 Turkey–Syria earthquakes.
+In December 2022, the organization donated five million yen each to the National Children's Cafeteria Support Center Musubie, an accredited non-profit organization, and the Singlemothers forum.
+In 2023, he donated one million yen to the relief effort following the 2023 Turkey–Syria earthquakes.
 In 2024, he donated 10 million yen each to the areas affected by the 2024 Noto earthquake and the Hualien earthquake.

+On August 7, 2026, he posted a video on his YouTube channel announcing a 20-million-yen (about $126,740) donation to the areas affected by the 2026 Kumamoto earthquake.
+The donation consisted of 10 million yen from his company, Bee, and another 10 million yen from his personal funds.
+He also announced the provision of approximately 14,000 bottles of "Onicha" barley tea, a product sold by Bee.